telerik/blazor-docs/components/treelist/filter/checkboxlist.md

 * `Field` - the field from the data that will be used to take the `Distinct` options.
 It must match the name and type of the column field for which this filter is defined.
 This lets you use the same models that the treelist uses, or to define smaller models to reduce the data you fetch for the filter lists.

->caption Reduce filering options for a specific column (Team)
+>caption Reduce filtering options for a specific column (Team)

 ````CSHTML
 @* The Team column has a custom set of filtering options (only the root-level "CEO Team" option) *@